mjordan/bagit_indexer/README.md

 * which Bags were created on a specific date
 * which Bags contain a specific file in their `data` directory
-* which Bags have specific keywords in their description
+* which Bags have specific keywords in their bag_info.txt description
+* which Bags have specific keywords in text or XML files in their data directory
 * which Bags were created by a specific organization

 With a little more developement beyond this proof of concept, you could ask questions like: